Duke Seifried: Miniatures

-Duke Seifried started crafting "Der Kriegspielers" Napoleonic figures to sell them for retail beginning in 1971, and then started the company Custom Cast in February 1972 in Dayton, Ohio.
-Seifried released a line of fantasy figures starting in 1974 called the Fantastiques, which were among the earliest 25mm scale fantasy figures made commercially in the United States.
-Shannon Appelcline noted that "Seifried requires a bit of additional attention, as he's one of the most influential people in the early hobbyist miniatures market.
+Game historian Shannon Appelcline noted that "Seifried [is] one of the most influential people in the early hobbyist miniatures market.
 He created the idea of blister packs, to sell sets of infantry rather than individual figures, and later came up with the idea of including figures with slightly different poses in those packs.
-More importantly for the RPG industry, he came up with the phrase 'adventure gaming' — which was used to differentiate RPGs from 'wargaming' in the earliest days of the hobby."
+More importantly for the RPG [role-playing game] industry, he came up with the phrase 'adventure gaming' — which was used to differentiate RPGs from 'wargaming' in the earliest days of the hobby."